kregg34/AESthetic/README.md

 ## Usage

 After compiling the files, open two cmd/terminal windows.
-First run CommandAndControl and then once thats running, run the Ransomware file.
+In the first console, run CommandAndControl.
+Once that's running, run the Ransomware file in the second console.

 javac *.java